yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ldap_overview.md

 5. Connect the filters with success paths.

     ![Connect the filters with success paths](/Images/IntegrationGuides/auth_auth/ldap_policy_final.png)

+For more details on how to configure an insert SAML Authentication Assertion filter, see [Insert SAML authentication assertion filter](/docs/apim_policydev/apigw_polref/authn_common/#insert-saml-authentication-assertion-filter)

 ### Secure the connection to the directory server